 The selection ratio refers to the number of hired candidates compared to the total number of candidates.
 This ratio is also called the Submittals to Hire Ratio.

 The selection ratio is very similar to the number of applicants per opening.
 When there’s a high number of candidates, the ratio approaches 0.
-The selection ratio provides information such as the value of different assessment tools and can be used to estimate the utility of a given selection and recruitment system.
+The selection ratio provides information such as the value of different assessment and recruitment tools and can be used to estimate the utility of a given selection and recruitment system.

 10. Cost per hire